Ex-Black Stars Player, Living the ‘American Dream’ Recounts How Football Let Him Down

 According to him, none of the opportunities resulted in a contract, leaving him emotionally drained and discouraged.

-Yeboah noted that although he played for notable Ghanaian clubs such as Liberty Professionals, Inter Allies, and the local Black Stars team in 2008 and 2009, the financial rewards were not sufficient to guarantee a comfortable and independent life.
+Yeboah noted that although he played for notable Ghanaian clubs such as Liberty Professionals, Inter Allies, and the Black Stars in 2008 and 2009, the financial rewards were not sufficient to guarantee a comfortable and independent life.

-He said it was at that point he realised he had spent years focusing solely on football without a fallback plan.
+He said it was at that point that he realised he had spent years focusing solely on football without a fallback plan.

 Drawing from this experience, he urged young footballers to take education seriously or acquire vocational skills to secure their future.